hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

     + unspervised layer-by-layer pre-training
     + initializing the weights carefully as in Echo-state nets

-+ Encoder network
++ Deep autoencoders on MNIST digits
   + G. E. Hinton*, R. R. Salakhutdinov, [Reducing the Dimensionality of Data with Neural Networks](https://bit.ly/2xbMHXZ), Science, 28 Jul 2006
-  + network architecture:
+  + network architecture: (see diagram)
+    + starting w/ images w/ 784 pixels
+    + encoding the pixels via 3 hidden layers into 30 real-value activities in a central code layer
+    + decoded those 30 real-valued activities back to 784 reconstructed pixels
+    + using a stack of RBMs to initialize the weights used for encoding ($W_1, W_2, W_3, W_4$)
+    + taking the transpose over those weights to initialize the decoding network ($W_4^T, W_3^T, W_2^T, W_1^T$)
     + training a stack of 4 RBM's and then unrolling them
-    + fine-tuning w/ gen gentle backpropagation
+    + fine-tuning w/ gen gentle backpropagation to minimize the reconstruction error
+    + using cross-entropy error due to logistic units
   + comparisons of methods for compressing digit images to 30 real numbers
     + real data
     + 30-D deep autoencoder